slbailey/Retrovue/docs/developer/cli-reference.md

 ## Integration

-The CLI is designed to integrate seamlessly with the Retrovue service layer:
+The CLI is designed to integrate seamlessly with the RetroVue service layer:

 - **Service-oriented**: All commands call application services, never direct database access
 - **Consistent responses**: Uses the same Pydantic models as the API